Description

 Using this definition on our asset we see for example:

-• Compared with the benchmark SPY (14.9%) in the period of the last 5 years, the downside deviation of 19.9% of US Sectors Long Lookback Sub-strategy is higher, thus worse.
+• Compared with the benchmark SPY (14.9%) in the period of the last 5 years, the downside risk of 20% of US Sectors Long Lookback Sub-strategy is higher, thus worse.

 Sharpe: